A Tableau champion's guide to migrating workbooks and data sources

-Tableau adoption happens at a different pace for every company.
+Every company adopts Tableau at a different pace.
 Some Tableau deployments take off like wildfire while others plod along, inching forward slowly but gaining momentum with the inevitability of a glacier.

-If you are a Tableau champion, adoption throughout your organization is a wonderful image to behold as your new users display child-like joy as they discover the secrets of their own data.
-But as with all things, growth comes with challenges, and the growth of Tableau in an organization is no different.
+If you are a Tableau champion, adoption throughout your organization is wonderful to behold as your employees discover the secrets of their own data.
+But as with all things, growth comes with challenges, and scaling Tableau within an organization is no different.

 One of the primary challenges organizations face is data quality.
 There will almost surely be data of such importance that its accuracy and correctness cannot be in doubt; financial data, sales data, or any other data used to make critical business decisions fall in this category.

-In order to ensure data quality, QA processes will be born.
+In order to ensure data quality, organizations need quality assurance, or QA processes.
 Those QA processes will be multi-stepped and most likely require multiple environments to support them.
-However, one of the challenges to having multiple Tableau environments is that you then have to migrate Tableau workbooks and published data sources from one environment to another.
+However, one of the challenges to managing multiple Tableau environments is that you need to migrate Tableau workbooks and published data sources from one environment to another.

 Common names for these environments are development, test/QA, staging/pre-production, and production.
 There are typically three to four environments (staging/pre-production is often omitted).
 These environments can exist as either separate projects or as sites on the same Tableau Server instance.
-Or each one might be a separate instance of Tableau Server, but in this scenario customers need to read their Tableau EULA very carefully.
+In some cases, each environment might be a separate instance of Tableau Server, but in this scenario customers need to read their Tableau EULA very carefully.
 Tableau deems “development of visualizations and any similar content creation” as a production activity that therefore cannot occur on a non-production instance of Tableau Server.
 So if your enterprise does indeed require separate development, QA, or pre-production servers, those servers generally need to be licensed for production use.